Persephone: Wrath myths

 Once, Hermes chased Persephone (or Hecate) with the aim to rape her; but the goddess snored or roared in anger, frightening him off so that he desisted, hence her earning the name "Brimo" ("angry").

 Ascalaphus was the custodian of Hades' orchard in the Underworld.
 He told the other gods that Persephone had eaten pomegranate seeds in the Underworld.
 Because she had tasted food in the underworld, Persephone was obliged to return to the Underworld and spend four months (in later versions six months) there every year.
 Furious, Persephone herself changed him into an eagle owl by sprinkling him with water of the river Phlegethon.
 In other versions, Demeter was the one who transformed Ascalaphus into the bird after Heracles moved the stone she pinned him under.

-Minthe was a Naiad nymph of the river Cocytus who became used to be a mistress of Hades.
+Minthe was a Naiad nymph of the river Cocytus who was a mistress of Hades.
 Persephone was not slow to notice when Minthe declared her intentions to replace her as queen and, in jealousy, trampled the nymph, killing her and turning her into a mint plant.
 Alternatively, Persephone tore Minthe to pieces for sleeping with Hades, and it was he who turned his former lover into the sweet-smelling plant.
 In another version, Minthe had been Hades's lover before he met Persephone.
 When Minthe claims that Hades will return to her because she is lovelier and more queenly than Persephone, Demeter kills Minthe over the insult done to her daughter.

 After a plague hit Aonia, its people asked the oracle of Apollo Gortynius, and they were told they needed to appease the anger of the king and queen of the underworld by means of sacrifice of two willing maidens.
 Two maidens, Menippe and Metioche (who were the daughters of Orion), were chosen and they agreed to be offered to the two gods in order to save their country.
 After the two girls sacrificed themselves with their shuttles, Persephone and Hades took pity on them and turned their dead bodies into comets.